-Running: How is it Taught and Evaluated in British Columbia Schools?
+A Survey of Teacher and Student Perspectives on How Running is Taught and Evaluated in British Columbia Schools

 ABSTRACT

 Objective Running is a simple and inexpensive exercise to maintain cardiovascular health.
-We aimed to evaluate the incorporation of running within the curriculum in British Columbian schools to determine whether students are effectively taught how to run to maintain an active lifestyle.
+We aimed to evaluate student and teacher perspectives on the incorporation of running in physical education classes in British Columbian schools to determine how running is taught in schools.

 Methods All 60 superintendents representing the school districts in British Columbia were contacted.
 They gave written approval for our research team to send a survey to schools within their districts.
 Teacher and student perspectives on running in middle and high schools were collected.